rogueocelot/chirp/readme.md

-# Chai
+# Chirp

-Chai (CHatgpt Answer Interface) uses the Discord and OpenAI APIs to receive and answer ChatGPT prompts from Discord.
+Chirp uses the Discord and OpenAI APIs to receive and answer ChatGPT prompts from Discord.

 ## Running